WowDevTools/Everlook/README.md

 # About #
 Everlook is a cross-platform, open-source World of Warcraft model viewer, created to showcase the capabilities of libwarcraft.

-Everlook is capable of browsing, exporting and converting most World of Warcraft formats up until Wrath of the Lich King, and is under active development.
+Everlook will be capable of browsing, exporting and converting most World of Warcraft formats up until Wrath of the Lich King, and is under active development.
 The current goal is to act as an open, simple and feature-complete replacement for World of Warcraft Model Viewer.